 Advanced study of particular historical questions, theological themes, or NT texts are carried out independently following initial approval of the plan of study, including bibliography and form of reporting.
 Three or more students with a common interest may request periodic meetings with faculty as a seminar to share and discuss their research.

 PREACHING

-PW 1003 Basic Preaching
+PW 1003 Intro to Preaching (formally Basic Preaching)